 The doctors might also do a detailed clinical examination and will study the X-Rays and pre and post-surgery MRI’s (if necessary) to distinguish the surgical changes from a meniscus tear.

 Depending on the cause of the issue, the doctor might ask for further scans in relevant cases or may ask to undergo a course of physiotherapy.
 In few cases if the problem is technical or so, then a repeat surgery would be required.

-The failed ACL and other ligament reconstruction have many causes but in majority of the cases there will be technical error in the non-anatomic graft positioning.
+The failed ACL and other ligament reconstruction have many causes but in majority of the cases there will be technical error in anatomic graft positioning.
 Some of the other common causes include:

 There will be symptomatic instability that occurs during normal and sport related activities, even after adequate rehabilitation has been performed.
 Sometimes there may be pain and swelling in the joint.

 The doctors would first prepare the patient for surgery and then tiny incisions are created to help in Knee Arthroscopy.
 The knee is first evaluated and any scar tissue is removed.
 If the hardware placed earlier is blocking the way of the ideal tunnel placement, then it is removed.